Mitch Marner: 2024–25: Final season with Maple Leafs

 Playing the Detroit Red Wings on December 27, 2024, Marner recorded his third career hat-trick.

 During a game against the Boston Bruins on January 4, 2025, Marner factored on a game-opening goal for the 112th time in his career, surpassing former captain Doug Gilmour and tying Börje Salming for the fifth most by a player in Maple Leafs history.
-On March 7, 2025 Maple Leafs general manager Brad Treliving requested Marner waive his No Trade Clause for a potential trade to the Carolina Hurricanes in exchange for Mikko Rantanen, to which Marner denied the request and opted instead to remain in Toronto.
+On March 7, 2025 Maple Leafs general manager Brad Treliving requested Marner waive his no trade clause for a potential trade to the Carolina Hurricanes in exchange for Mikko Rantanen, to which Marner denied the request and opted instead to remain in Toronto.

 After eliminating the Ottawa Senators in the first round of the playoffs, the Maple Leafs faced the defending Stanley Cup champions in the second round.
-In game six, Marner intercepted the puck and assisted Auston Matthews on the game winning goal to win game six 2-0 against the defending Stanley Cup champions the Florida Panthers.
+In game 6, Marner intercepted the puck and assisted Auston Matthews on the game winning goal to win 2–0 against the defending Stanley Cup champions the Florida Panthers.

-The goal forced the series to a seventh game which they lost 6-1, which finished Marner's final season under contract with the Maple Leafs with two goals and 11 assists in 13 playoff games.
+The goal forced the series to a seventh game which they lost 6–1, which finished Marner's final season under contract with the Maple Leafs with two goals and 11 assists in 13 playoff games.
 Marner had a primary point on every Leafs game-winning goal in the series.